Bond Yields

 Risk Structure of Interest Rates

-U.S. Treasuries are generally considered free of default risk, and therefore generally have the lowest yield.
+U.S. Treasuries are considered free of default risk, so they have the lowest yield.
 All other bonds have some risk of default — some more than others.
 To compensate investors for the greater risk, these bonds pay a higher yield.
-This difference in yield is known as the risk premium (aka default premium), and how the risk premium varies across different bonds and different maturities is known as the risk structure of interest rates.
+This difference in yield is called the risk premium (aka default premium), and how the risk premium varies across different bonds and different maturities is called the risk structure of interest rates.
 The greater the risk of default, the greater the risk premium.

 During a recession, investors become more concerned that the risk of default will increase, since recessions can cause financial difficulties for companies.
 So many investors move their investments to safer bonds — a flight to quality.
 This increases the difference in yield between corporate bonds and riskless government bonds.
 As a result of the lower demand, the default premium increases to compensate investors for the greater risk.